melvyniandrag/IntroToJavaFall2019/Exams/Midterm/Readme.md

 # Midterm Exam

-Write a Java method to take in some binary data, parse it and return an object containing a reinterpretation of the binary data!
+Write a program on paper with a Java method that can take in a byte and process the bits of the byte into an ArrayList of bools.

-i.e. takes an Int32 where:

-bits 0-8 represent a char
-bits 9-15 represent a char
-bits 16-23 are junk
-bits 24-31 are bools.

-The return value should be a Class with 10 fields: char1 char2
+The return value of the method should be a Class with 8 fields: bool a = t/f
-ArrayList of bools.
+...
+bool h = t/f

 Interesting article on bit fiddling in Java: https://www.vojtechruzicka.com/bit-manipulation-java-bitwise-bit-shift-operations/

+## Grading
+Take X points off for a minor error in bit shifting.